toddamoda/pyyxellsfgffg/docs/source/references/model_groups/photon_collection_models.rst

 Converts scene to photon with given aperture.
 First, a xarray Dataset will be extracted from the Scene for a selected wavelength band.
+By default, the model uses ``pixelscale`` in :math:`arseconds/pixel` and ``filter_band`` in :math:`nm`, which are extracted from the detector properties in the YAML configuration file.
+However, you can override these properties by providing them as model arguments.
+The ``filter_band`` input is the wavelength range of a selected filter band.

 It is possible to use this model in monochromatic or multiwavelength mode.
 With ``integrate_wavelength`` set to true (default) the monochromatic mode is chosen, as the flux of the objects in the scene will be integrated along the wavelength band.